top of page

 • Twitter

-I'm the Cochran Family Professor in Earth and Envrionmental Sciences and the Director for the Center for Public Policy Research at Tulane University.
+I'm the Cochran Family Professor in Earth and Environmental Sciences and the Director for the Center for Public Policy Research at Tulane University.
 From 2009-2022 I was based at the National University of Singapore.
 I was an Associate Professor and Dean's Chair (2018-2022) and an Assistant Professor (2012-2017) in the Department of Geography, and a Research Fellow with the Singapore-Delft Water Alliance and the Applied Plant Ecology Lab (2009-2011).
 I received my PhD in wetland geography from the University of Cambridge.

 I'm the co-Editor in Chief of WIREs Climate Change.
 If you're new to publishing I'm always happy to chat with students and early career researchers about the publishing process and what an editor looks for.